makrai/notes/liu1908-summarization.md

 * checkpoints were saved and evaluated on the validation set every 2,500 steps.
 * We selected the top-3 checkpoints based on their evaluation loss on the validation set, and report the averaged results on the test set.
 During
+* decoding:
-* decoding: beam search (size 5), and tuned the α for the length penalty (Wu+ 2016) between 0.6 and 1 on the validation set; we decode until an end-of-sequence token is emitted and repeated trigrams are blocked (Paulus+ 2018).
-It is worth noting that our
+  * beam search (size 5), and
+  * tuned the α for the length penalty (Wu+ 2016) between 0.6 and 1 on the valid
+  * we decode until an end-of-sequence token is emitted and
+  * repeated trigrams are blocked (Paulus+ 2018)
-  * neither a copy nor a coverage mechanism (See+ 2017) because we focus on building a minimum-requirements model and these mechanisms may introduce additional hyper-parameters to tune.
-Thanks
+  * neither a copy nor a coverage mechanism (See+ 2017) because we focus on building a minimum-requirements model and these mechanisms may introduce additional hyper-parameters to tune
 * we also rarely observe issues with out-of-vocabulary words in the output;

 # 5 Results 6